 Step 5: Recheck everything for any faults.

-- Note: Follow tightening sequence that is very important and key factor of proper head gasket sealing.
+- Note: Follow the tightening sequence that is very important and key factor of proper head gasket sealing.
 You also should have to follow the torque instructions.
-If required, you must use new bolts to maintain tightening sequence.
-Before installing, you have to coat head bolt and fill the head with some engine oil.
+If required, you must use new bolts to maintain a tightening sequence.
+Before installing, you have to coat the head bolt and fill the head with some engine oil.

-Step 6: In the last step, start your vehicle; and maximize heat by setting the climate controlling system.
+Step 6: In the last step, start your vehicle; and maximize heat by setting the climate-controlling system.
 The system helps to remove all stubborn air bubbles by allowing coolant to pass the heater core.

-- Note: Periodically check cluster of the engine and clean up your vehicle’s engine.
+- Note: Periodically check the cluster of the engine and clean up your vehicle’s engine.
 Gather knowledge about the symptoms of a blown head gasket so that you can immediately markup the problem.